UCL-CCS/EasyVVUQ/docs/concepts.rst

 EasyVVUQ is designed to wrap around simulation execution, providing functions to generate input (an ``Encoder``) and to transform simulation output in to common formats for analysis (a ``Decoder``).
-Below we describe the coponents of EasyVVUQ designed to perform each step in more detail.
+Below we describe the components of EasyVVUQ designed to perform each step in more detail.

 Parameter Description